How to Insert a New Line in a Cell Using Formulas (5 Methods)

 Cell values combined with formula

-• Drag the Fill Handle tool downward and all the texts of the cells in column F will be sent to the new line.
+• Drag the Fill Handle tool downward to apply the formula to other cells in column F.

 CHAR(10) function with Wrap text